By Henrik Jeppesen.

 Group Tour Option: Ultra Budget Tours

-It is possible to have a proper experience of North Korea with Young Pioneer Tours for just 445 Euros.
-Or you can pay more for longer trips in group tours with Young Pioneer Tours or Koryo Tours.
-Koryo Tours is excellent but more expensive than Young Pioneer Tours.
+It is possible to have a proper experience of North Korea with Young Pioneer Tours starting at just 445 Euros for three days/two nights, focusing on Pyongyang’s top sights.
+You can also pay more for longer trips in group tours with Young Pioneer Tours or Koryo Tours.
+Koryo Tours is excellent based on my experience, but more expensive than Young Pioneer Tours, which I haven’t experienced myself.
+If you go for this option, you would still have to obtain a double or multiple entry Chinese visa.
+There isn’t enough time to apply for a Chinese visa in Pyongyang, and the special 144 Hour Chinese Transit visa doesn’t allow entry by trains.

 The Best Option: Private Tour with Koryo Tours

 I did a private tour of North Korea, and it was one of the most interesting travel experiences of my life.
 North Korea is much more than impressive buildings.
 The countryside is stunning and to have many sights for yourself is to me much preferred.
 You can do everything at your pace and fully explore the sights instead of constantly depending on travellers.
 I loved the experience and can highly recommend it.
-Just note it’s the most expensive option.
+Just please note it’s the most expensive option.
 If your budget can allow it, I believe it will be well worth it.
+For many travellers, visiting North Korea will be a once in a lifetime experience, and it is, of course, preferred to have the best possible experience.

 So there you have it.
 The options on how you can visit the single most interesting country by far, in my opinion.